F. M. Kirby Professor of Investment Banking

 Professor Viswanathan is one of the few faculty members at the Fuqua school to be recognized for teaching in three different programs.
 Professor Viswanathan received the Outstanding Faculty Award at the Fuqua School of Business in 1994.
 In 1995, the MBA Association of the Fuqua School of Business recognized him for "For efforts above and beyond the call of duty".
 In 1995 Business Week survey of the Fuqua School of Business, he was rated as a FOUR STAR teacher (highest rating).
 In 1997, students at the Wharton School of the University of Pennsylvania nominated him for the Helen Kardon Moss Anvil Award.
 In 1999, he received the Weekend Executive MBA Class of 1999 Outstanding Professor Award.
 In 2001 and 2008, he received the Outstanding Professor Award from the Global Executive MBA class.

-Professor Viswanathan is a Fellow of the Finance Theory Group and the Vice President Elect of the Financial Intermediation Research Society.
+Professor Viswanathan is a Fellow of the Finance Theory Group, a Research Associate of the NBER and the President of the Financial Intermediation Research Society (2015-2016).
 He was a Co-Editor of the Journal of Financial Intermediation from 2005 to 2013 and is an Associate Editor of the Journal of Financial Markets and is on the Program Committee of the Western Finance Association and the Financial Intermediation Research Society.
 He was an Associate Editor of the Review of Financial Studies from 1996 to 1999 and Management Science from 2000 to 2005.
 Twice, he has received awards from the Institute for Quantitative Research in Finance.
 In 1997, Professor Viswanathan won the NYSE Best Paper Award on Equity Trading at the Western Finance Association.